 Can I mix dry kibble with Raw Gold?

-It is generally better not to mix kibble and Raw Gold in one meal.
-It has long been suggested that kibble and raw food digest at different rates, which may cause stress to the digestive system of your pet.
+It is better not to mix kibble and Raw Gold in one meal.
+Dogs have a very short, very acidic digestive tract, which sits at a pH of around 1.5 – 2, which not only makes it impossible for harmful bacteria to exist (bacteria cannot exist in highly acidic environments), but at this highly acidic level, bones and raw meat are digested optimally.
+Feeding commercial kibble to dogs raises their gut pH to around 3 or 4 and this is where potential issues come in when mixing raw food with kibble.
+The gut pH will be too high to properly digest the bone and can lead to blockages and constipation.
 If you are wanting to feed both kibble and Raw Gold to your pet, we suggest that you split the 2 types of food into 2 separate meals, about 12 hours apart.
 While there may be a good reason for you to want to keep feeding your pet a kibble meal (you travel a lot, the boarding kennels don’t feed raw etc.) you will not see all the awesome benefits of feeding Raw Gold to the same extent as you would if you fed Raw Gold exclusively.
 We have also found that a high percentage of our customers that try the half/half way of feeding call us to tell us their dogs refuse to eat the kibble!
 Our dogs really DO know what’s best for them!

 How much do I feed?